mdn/markdown/testing/content/files/en-us/markdown/tool/h2m/expected.md

 ### A Definition List

+- Key 1
+  - : Value 1
-- Key
+- Key 2
-  - : Value
+  - : Value 2, can be one of:
+    - Foo
+    - Bar
+    - Baz

 ### Some code blocks